gatherworkshops/Building-the-Web/_slides/workshop/htmlbasics/self-closing.md

 The `src` is a URL for an image on the Internet.

 Try out these new tags in [Dabblet](http://dabblet.com/gist/0f28783f38d731e2be9f)<!-- .element: target="_blank" -->

-Note:

-So we've learned all about tag pairs.
-Most HTML tags are like that, but we also have some special cases.

-These special cases are tags which only need an opening tag, no closing tag.